Frequently Asked Questions About Dual Enrollment

 - To view or pay your bill, log into Ursa and go to the Financial tab.
 You will not receive a bill in the mail; UNC has an eBill system.

 - Further instructions for finding and paying your bill are available on the UNC Bursar's website.
-Please contact Aimee Rogers at 970-351-2594 if you have any other billing concerns.

 Can I apply for Financial Aid (FAFSA)?